 React Native Animation

-React Native Animations provide extra effects and great user experience in the app.
+React Native Animations provide an extra effect and great user experience in the app.
 Animations convey physically believable motion in your interface.

 There are two types of complementary animation systems in React Native.
 These are:

-Animated exports four different animated component as View, Text Image and ScrollView.
+Animated exports four different animated components as View, Text, Image and ScrollView.
 We can also create our own animated component using Animated.createAnimatedComponent().

 React Native Animation Example 1 (Animated.timing())